 Audit Period: In a period-of-time audit, the period between the first day (start) and the last day of operations (end) covered by the auditors in their engagement.
-(This is not the same as the period of time when the auditors are on-site at the CA.) The coverage rules and maximum length of audit periods are defined in section 8.1.
+(This is not the same as the period of time when the auditors are on-site at the CA.) The coverage rules and maximum length of audit periods are defined in section 8.18.1.

-Audit Report: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of the CA/B Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.
+Audit Report: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of the CA/B Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates.

-Authorization Domain Name: The Domain Name used to obtain authorization for Certificate issuance for a given FQDN.
+Authorization Domain Name: The FQDN used to obtain authorization for Certificate issuance for a given FQDN to be included in a Certificate.
 The CA may use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
-If the FQDN contains a wildcard character, then the CA MUST remove all wildcard labels from the left most portion of requested FQDN.
-The CA may prune zero or more labels from left to right until encountering a Base Domain Name and may use any one of the intermediate values for the purpose of domain validation.
+If a Wildcard Domain Name is to be included in a Certificate, then the CA MUST remove "." from the left-most portion of the Wildcard Domain Name to yield the corresponding FQDN.
+The CA may prune zero or more Domain Labels of the FQDN from left to right until encountering a Base Domain Name and may use any one of the values that were yielded by pruning (including the Base Domain Name itself) for the purpose of domain validation.